Discover folk - the CRM for people-powered businesses

 2. Lead qualification

-To optimize your sales efforts, think about lead qualification and use your CRM to take notes about how likely each lead will engage.
+To optimize your partnership efforts, think about partner qualification and use your CRM to take notes about how likely each potential partner will engage.
 Good CRMs will have a note attached to each profile that your team can build collaboratively on where you can keep track of this.

-• Automated qualification: Use CRM software to automate the lead scoring process, saving time and ensuring consistency.
+- Automated qualification: Use CRM software to automate the partner scoring process, saving time and ensuring consistency.

 3. Outreach and follow-up